 That's the focus of Squirrel Appreciation Day, founded in 2001 by North Carolina wildlife rehabilitator Christy McKeown.
-Squirrels are widespread and widely beloved, and despite their penchant for mischief, they generally avoid the severe scorn we hold for other semi-urban animals like rats, pigeons and opossums.
+Squirrels are widespread and widely beloved, and despite their penchant for mischief, they generally don't inspire the same scorn as other urban wildlife like rats, pigeons or opossums.

-Squirrel Appreciation Day is Jan.
-21 every year, and much like Elephant Appreciation Day, it's pretty decentralized.
+Squirrel Appreciation Day is observed Jan.
+21 every year, but much like Elephant Appreciation Day, Penguin Awareness Day and similar informal holidays for animals, it's pretty decentralized.
 As McKeown explains on her website, "while there are no official events scheduled, you can help celebrate by putting out extra food for the squirrels."
 She also warns, though, that "too many treats will lead to health problems."
 (And feeding any wild animal on a regular basis could make it dependent.)

 The holiday is mainly focused on bushy-tailed tree squirrels common in the Eastern U.S., and it's held in midwinter since that can be a fallow time of year for them.
 But even if you don't feed any squirrels this year — maybe they've already fattened up on birdseed and drywall — it's worth taking time to appreciate them.
 So in honor of Squirrel Appreciation Day on Jan.
 21, here are 21 noteworthy squirrel facts: